 Once again I was commuting fairly often to Thetford, to get the new Stereo 25 and PZ3 into production at Harvey Hall Electronics Ltd. in Thetford.
 The rest of the time I was helping the Comberton branch move to the new premises.
 Or doing a few repairs.

 The official move was in April.
-I was at 22 Newmarket Road waiting for Jim Westwood an Martin Wilcox when two new people turned up: Lindsey Lloyd and his follower - a rather nervous Christopher Curry!
+I was at 22 Newmarket Road waiting for Jim Westwood and Martin Wilcox when two new people turned up: Lindsey Lloyd and his follower - a rather nervous Christopher Curry!
 And then there were five!
-We were in two rooms on the top (second) floor of the house.
+We were in two rooms on the top (second) floor of the premises.

 I had a Leak Stereo 30 amplifier driving a pair of large bass-reflex loudspeakers which were high up near the ceiling.
 I was into classical music and these parties always did well on music such as Offenbach's can-can, Rossini's William Tell overture, Radetzky March and similar popular clasics.
 Chris Curry has thanked me for the training I gave him into classical music!
 Chris says "Berlioz' March Hongroise (from The Damnation of Faust) was what compelled Jon Harris to have you (and me) turfed out of that wonderfully convenient flat opposite the Turk's Head in Green St - incidentally Jon Harris lives there to this day!"

 It was during this period that Jim Westwood got disillusioned with Clive Sinclair and left Sinclair Radionics.
 He got a job as a gas-fitter, doing natural gas conversions for Gascol.
 But it took less than a year for him to get disillusioned with his disillusionment and return once more to Sinclair Radionics, where he stayed close to Clive Sinclair for the rest of his working life.